 In the end I self published.
 Five years of writing and revising were at least worth that.
 It wasn’t read by more than a dozen people.
 And was reviewed nowhere.

-Cornell made him a visiting professor the year he won the Pulitzer.
+Cornell made him a visiting professor the same year he won the Pulitzer.
 But after that there were no more Ivy League appointments.
 No nothing.
 The party ended.
 Kennedy returned to Albany and to obscurity.
 Not completely.
 He was honored by an Albany parade and a three day weekend.
 A day was named after the home town boy.
 With enormous pride someone noted in his Wikipedia article that teaching at Albany, he joined the ranks of the SUNY Distinguished Academy as a board-appointed Distinguished Professor.

 On still another hand, (I have 3) he was one of the writers of Cotton Club, a movie I liked a lot, particularly the script.
 Apparently during those few years when he was still hot, Hollywood found him and he did a great job.
 Only, Cotton Club didn’t do very well, so his life as a screen writer was short.